dizpers/windy-app-assessment/README.md

 2. Dockerize and make it ready for K8s
 3. See if it'd be better to use in-memory files (less time for disk i/o operations)
 4. Currently, it expects the list of `.grib2.bz2` files on the "directory" page.
 Other data providers might follow another way.
 So we should make this script more flexible to support other rules of extraction.
+5. There's a chance that we already did all the calculations, so no need to process some files
-5. Add error handling
+6. Add error handling
-6. Add logging
+7. Add logging
-7. Add tests
+8. Add tests